 Research Grant Details

 Research Grants support research in the basic pharmaceutical sciences, clinical pharmacy or any area of investigation relevant to oncology pharmacy practice in Canada.
-In 2020, Research Grants will be awarded for a total of up to $15,000.
-There will be two deadlines to apply: December 2, 2020 is the next deadline.
+In 2022, Research Grants will be awarded up to $15,000.
+There will be two deadlines to apply: the next submission deadline is June 30, 2022.
 The number of grants and funds awarded will be at the discretion of the Research Committee.

 View the list of past Research Grant recipients.